LGBTQ people in college sports: American college swimming

 In 2018, Abrahm DeVine, a swimmer for Stanford University, came out as gay, making him one of "very few openly gay swimmers competing on the elite level."
 In September 2019, DeVine said he was dropped from the Stanford team due to homophobia, which team coaches denied in a statement which did not include why they took the action.

 Coaches

-The case of Jennifer Harris against Penn State, more specifically their women's basketball coach Rene Portland, was about homosexuality.
-In 2006, a gay rights advocacy group, the National Center for Lesbian Rights, accused Rene Portland of forcing player Jennifer Harris to transfer because of bias against lesbians.
-The advocacy group claimed that Portland was biased against lesbians for decades and cited a 1986 interview in which she claimed she talked to recruits and parents of recruits about lesbians stating, "I will not have it in my program."
-There were also claims of Portland telling key recruits—to discourage them from attending another school—that the other team was "full of lesbians."
-The lawsuit was eventually settled out of court and Penn State found Portland in violation of policy.
-She was fined $10,000 by the university in lieu of a one-game suspension and warned that another infraction would result in the termination of her employment.
-Rene Portland eventually resigned from her position as women's head basketball coach.

 Kirk Walker came out as gay to the Oregon State Beavers softball team while he was their head coach in 2005, and while still the head coach came out to the website Outsports in 2007.
 He was the first openly gay male coach in NCAA Division I history.

 In 2015, Bryant University assistant basketball coach Chris Burns came out as gay, making him the first openly gay coach in NCAA Division I men's basketball.